Pera Palace Hotel: History

-Architecture and renovation
+Architecture

-Pera Palace Hotel is today regarded as an important historical building and is listed under the general protection of Turkish Law (No. 2863 of 1983, amended with Law No. 5226 of 2004) concerning cultural heritage in Turkey.
+The Pera Palace Hotel is listed as a historical building under the general protection of Turkish Law (No. 2863 of 1983, amended with Law No. 5226 of 2004) concerning cultural heritage in Turkey.

 The exterior façade, as well as the layout of the property, follows a neo-classical approach.
 The interiors of the building feature a more oriental style, mostly concentrated in the ballroom interior.
 In keeping with this eclectic vision, art nouveau lines feature in and around the elevator and in the coffee house section.

-Although a prominent symbol of Istanbul's cityscape, the Pera Palace property was in need of an extensive renovation.
-Consequently, in April 2008, the Beşiktas Shipping Group launched a €23 million renovation and restoration project.
-KA.BA Conservation of Historic Buildings and Architecture directed the project alongside the Metex Design Group and the entire renovation project is completed on 1 September 2010.

 A key attraction, the Atatürk Room 101 remains as a 'Museum Room', with many personal items and reading material of the founding leader of Turkey, Mustafa Kemal Atatürk exhibited to the public.

+Location

+The Pera Palace Hotel is located in the Tepebaşı neighbourhood of Pera, once known as "Little Europe".
+It is about 38 km from Istanbul Airport.
+The hotel is in walking distance of Istiklal Avenue, Taksim Square and numerous foreign consulates.